- Food Security

-- Community Health Assessment, 2015, Los Angeles County Dept. of Public Health
+- Community Health Improvement Plan for Los Angeles County.
+Los Angeles County Dept. of Public Health.

 - More Data Sources For Food Security

-- California Health Interview Survey, UCLA Center for Health Policy Research
+- California Health Interview Survey.
+UCLA Center for Health Policy Research.

-- County Health Rankings and Roadmaps, Robert Wood Johnson Foundation & University of Wisconsin Population Health Institute
+- County Health Rankings and Roadmaps.
+Robert Wood Johnson Foundation & University of Wisconsin Population Health Institute.

-- Map the Meal Gap, Feeding America
+- Map the Meal Gap.
+Feeding America.

-- National Health and Nutrition Examination Survey (NHANES), National Center for Health Statistics
+- National Health and Nutrition Examination Survey (NHANES).
+Centers for Disease Control and Prevention.

-- SNAP-Ed County Profiles 2015, California Dept. of Public Health
+- SNAP-Ed County Profiles.
+California Dept. of Public Health.